8 tips for getting the most out of your checking account

 One of the easiest ways to get the most out of your checking account is to set up direct deposit.
 Direct deposit is a fast and safe way to deposit money into your account, without you having to lift a finger.
 Your employer probably already offers this convenience and will ask you to sign up for it.
 And of course, you can still deposit funds using a teller, ATM, app or account transfer.
-If you’re a Bank of America customer, you can set up direct deposit.
+If you’re a Bank of America client, you can set up direct deposit.

-The majority of Americans who use the internet bank online.
-Enrolling in online banking allows you to monitor your accounts, including your transaction history and your balance, simply by logging in.
+Enrolling in online banking means you can monitor your accounts, including your transaction history and your balance, simply by logging in.
 Mobile banking allows you to do the same via your phone or tablet.
-Additionally, by banking online you can quickly access accounts, order checks, pay bills and transfer money, track spending, set alerts and travel flags, and manage your accounts from almost anywhere—handy if you’re studying abroad for a semester, or have a heavy class load and need to pay bills on the go.
-If you’re a Bank of America customer, learn more about Online and Mobile Banking features.
+Additionally, by banking online you can quickly order checks, pay bills, transfer money, track spending, set alerts and travel flags, and manage your accounts from almost anywhere—handy if you’re studying abroad for a semester, or have a heavy class load and need to pay bills on the go.
+If you’re a Bank of America client, learn more about Mobile and Online Banking features.

 Take advantage of your debit card

 With a debit card, you can access your checking account conveniently and securely, without the hassle of cash or checks.
-You can use a debit card at millions of locations worldwide, including places that don’t take checks such as online merchants.
+You can use a debit card at millions of locations worldwide, including places that don’t take checks, such as online merchants.
 Debit cards can also be used at ATMs for deposits, withdrawals and transfers between your accounts, and they work with digital wallets.
 With debit cards, your purchases and withdrawals are deducted directly from your checking account.
 Debit cards also offer security if your card is lost or stolen or if fraudulent purchases occur.

 Move money between accounts

-If you have a checking and savings account at the same bank, it’s usually fairly easy to transfer money between your accounts.
+If you have a checking and savings account at the same bank, it’s fairly easy to transfer money between your accounts.
 If you’re working toward a savings goal, like a spring break trip or a security deposit for your new apartment, consider setting up automatic transfers to your savings account at a time each month when you know you have a certain amount of money in your checking account.
 Automating the process can be a great way to build your savings.
 Bank of America clients can easily transfer funds using Mobile and Online banking.